Ardhanari/stationery/README.md

 ## Testing automatic

-To re-run all the tests included in the repository clone it first and deploy locally (as written out in [[]].
+To re-run all the tests included in the repository clone it first and deploy locally (as written out in Deployment section).
 Remember to move the files for each app from tests/ directory (where they are stored for convenience and cleaner file structure) back to the app level folder.

 You can run these tests using `python manage.py test` in your terminal